EVENTS Bid for a Championship

 A host nation must have read, agreed and signed to be bound by the Championship Guidelines, and guarantee that they can fulfil the requirements, before being accepted.

 When the International 420 Class Association is confident about the capability of the applicant to organise an international event and have received the official bid, this proposal will be put to the next general assembly of the international class who will make the final decision.
 The host club, CA or MNA are expected to make a brief presentation to this respective 420 Class General Assembly Meeting outlining their proposal.
-The 2017 420 Class General Assembly will take place on 23 July 2017 during the 2017 Open European Championships in Greece.
+The 2018 420 Class General Assembly will take place on 23 July 2017 during the 2018 420 World Championships in Newport, USA.

 If the bid is successful, a further presentation, with information packs including a preliminary notice of race, will be made at the following GA, i.e. one year before the Championship.